-The US Coast Guard held two bulkers, a tanker, a ro-ro and an offshore vessel in its latest list of vessel detentions, including a ship whose main engine could not be operated from the bridge or the engine control room.
+The US Coast Guard held two bulkers, a tanker, a ro-ro and an offshore vessel in its latest list of detentions, including a ship whose main engine could not be operated from the bridge or the engine control room.

-Records released by the agency show that vessels controlled by Campbell Shipping, Seaworld Management & Trading and Minsheng Financial Leasing were among those held after safety inspections in September.
+Vessels controlled by Campbell Shipping, Seaworld Management & Trading and Minsheng Financial Leasing were among those held after safety inspections in September.

 Seaworld’s Radiant Pride

-The deficiencies also included maintenance of the ship and its equipment, oil accumulation in the engine room and electrical issues.
+The deficiencies included maintenance of the ship and its equipment, oil accumulation in the engine room and electrical issues.

 The ship is classed by American Bureau of Shipping, although the Coast Guard said it was not a classification-related detention.